Climate impact of the product

 Information about the criterion

-The supplier declares in the tender which disposable glove/gloves that meet the award criteria.
-It may for example be surgical gloves.
+The supplier declares in the tender which disposable textile or textiles that meet the award criteria.
+It may for example be surgical towels.

 This requirement is formulated as an award criterion.
 The supplier who meets the criteria will be rewarded by added value during the evaluation of the tender.
 It does not exclude suppliers who cannot supply products meeting the requirement.